wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/api/springboot3-api-rest-security-tokenr-automatic/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **Token Relay** between two **REST API** applications with usage **Java** programming language and **Spring Boot 3** framework.
-Token Relay means that user logs in to the first secured application and token is automatically added to request to the second secured application.
+The goal of this project is to present how to implement a connection between two **REST API** applications with usage **Java** programming language and **Spring Boot 3** framework.

-In this example **token** is created **manually** by user and send with request to First service.
-First service checks this token and if everything is ok sends it to Second service.
+In this example First service is not secured but Second service is secured.
+The **token** is created **automatically** in First Service and send with request to Second service.
+Second service checks this token and if everything is ok then sends response back to First service.

 ##### Terminology
 Terminology explanation: